wallstreetchads/verifiable-refund/README.md

 - Install the necessary packages with `npm install`
 - Run the verify script.js with `node verify.js` within your terminal of choice

+# NEW REFUND CONTRACT

+## High Level

+- The second stage of the refund process involves directly depositing ETH into the NFT owner's wallets.
+- In order to do so, the script to generate the wallets and their respective refund amount has been created and can be found within function `generateAmountOfETHForEveryWallet.js`
+- The script above saves the wallets in batches of 200, which will then be sent to the `MultiRecipientETHDistributionContract.sol` created in order to provide a direct deposit.

+# OLD REFUND CONTRACT

 ## Steps to Validate Properties of Contract

 1. Head to [Etherscan link of contract]((https://etherscan.io/address/0x03e4ED57c77034e1e7d742C99a5434679897d192))